patbi/See-Docs_Handbook/README.md

 It's an adventure in which I started on my own but along the way I was able to find co-founders with whom we've been working together to date.
 The launch of the SeeDoc project is scheduled for May 10th, its official release.

+4 - You're Invited to Be Curious With the 2020 Harvard Innovation Labs President’s Innovation Challenge.